gemseo/gemseo/docs/scalable_models/original_paper.md

       The scalable model is illustrated in [several examples][scalable-model].

-Based on computationally cheap disciplines, the scalable problem allows to choose an [MDO formulation][mdo-formulations]:
+Based on computationally cheap disciplines, the scalable problem allows to choose an [MDO formulation][concept-mdo-formulations]:

 - for the problem from which derives the scalable problem or
 - for a family of problems having: